irr223/irr223.github.io/.ipynb_checkpoints/index-checkpoint.md

 ## About Me

-My name is Ian Rosen and I'm a Junior at Lehigh University.
+My name is Ian Rosen and I'm a Senior at Lehigh University.
 I am majoring in Finance and minoring in Computer Science.
 <!-- Upload your own photo and change the path -->

 ---